forcedotcom/Einstein-GPT-for-Developers/docs/WIKI_UPDATE_SUMMARY.md

 The complete documentation explaining this update can be found in:
 - `docs/Safe Commands Wiki Update.md` (this PR)

-The wiki changes have been pushed to branch `update-safe-commands-documentation` in the wiki repository.
+The recommended wiki content to apply can be found in:
+- `docs/Agentforce-Vibes-safe-commands-RECOMMENDED.md` (this PR)

 ## Next Steps

 1. ✅ Create documentation PR (this PR)
-2. ⏳ Review and approve this PR
+2. ⏳ Review this PR
-3. ⏳ Merge wiki branch to master
+3. ⏳ Manually update the wiki page with recommended content
+4. ⏳ Close this PR
-4. ⏳ Update official Salesforce documentation with similar comprehensive content
+5. ⏳ Update official Salesforce documentation with new content